 You can also file a complaint against a moving company at the American Moving and Storage Association (AMSA) website through their “submit complaint” section, but only in cases of shipment delay or moving service performance.

 If you are going to file a complaint against a moving company concerning lost or damaged items during your move, or overcharging (in excess of 110% of a non-binding estimate), you have to do it through the Request for Arbitration form within the AMSA Household Goods Dispute Settlement Program.
-However, have in mind but take into consideration that the arbitration program is paid, and the administrative fee depends on the amount of the claim.
+However, have in mind that the arbitration program is paid, and the administrative fee depends on the amount of the claim.

 Filing a Complaint against a Mover with the BBB

 Another option for you to resolve an issue with a moving company is to complain against a mover within the Better Business Bureau program through their online complaint section, or to go to their nearest office.
 This works best with accredited BBB moving companies.
 The dispute settlement procedure involves a few steps.

 After filing a complaint against a moving company, BBB sends the record to the company within two days.
 Next, the mover will be requested to reply within a 14-day deadline.
 If an acknowledgment is not received, a second request will be sent.
 A BBB representative will contact you to inform you about the moving company response (or the lack of it).
 Complaints against movers within BBB are usually settled in 30 business days.

 In order to file a complaint letter concerning discrimination claims about the quality of safety measures, or the legitimate services within the BBB, you have to fill out your contact information, the mover’s information and the particular violation details.
 Once again, the BBB organization cannot oblige movers to undertake any particular actions concerning reimbursement, as this is not a governmental institution.

 A Notice to the Local Public Utilities Commission